 After winning the bidding war for IBP and following the execution of the definitive merger agreement, Tyson attempted to back out of the deal.
 Tyson claimed that IBP's failure to disclose an SEC investigation into IBP's accounting practices, the need for a restatement of IBP's earnings, and bad results in the spring of 2001 constituted a "Material Adverse Change" and grounds for termination.
-In reviewing the case, the
+In reviewing the case, the Delaware Chancery Court rejected such contentions and compelled Tyson to consummate the merger.
+In examining this precedent in the deal-jumping context, as a target chooses between competing acquirers, it must anticipate the behavior patterns of unsolicited suitors and predict whether a given deal will close.
+For further information on this groundbreaking case, please refer to the publication entitled, "Delaware Chancery Court Orders Specific Performance of Merger Agreement: An Analysis of the IBP- Tyson Litigation" available on the Simpson Thacher & Bartlett LLP website (www.simpsonthacher.com).

-SunTrust's unsuccessful attempt to break up the Wachovia/First Union deal -- the largest hostile takeover attempt in U.S. banking history and the first ever attempt following the elimination of pooling accounting treatment -- illustrates the significant impact that this accounting change may have on the tactics and options available to the combatants in dealjump situations.
-Prior to the elimination of pooling treatment, virtually all bank mergers were accounted for using the pooling method and had the benefit of an extremely effective deterrent to third-party interlopers -- the so-called "lock-up" stock option.
-These options -- which provided one or both of the friendly parties with an option to buy up to 19.9% of the merger partner's stock in the event of a third party offer and to sell that stock or option back to the merger partner at a specified price in the event the third-party transaction was consummated -had the effect of depriving the interloper of the ability to account for its transaction as a poolingof-interests.
+partner's stock in the event of a third party offer and to sell that stock or option back to the merger partner at a specified price in the event the third-party transaction was consummated -- had the effect of depriving the interloper of the ability to account for its transaction as a pooling-of-interests.
 Since pooling treatment was a practical requirement for virtually all banks under the old accounting rules, these options were an extremely potent deal protective device.
 With the elimination of pooling treatment, the most potent feature of the lock-up option -- its pooling-killing feature -- has been neutralized.
 While First Union and Wachovia nonetheless granted each other cross options in connection with their friendly merger, SunTrust's willingness to pursue its hostile acquisition in the face of those options demonstrates the limitation of this device in the post-pooling world.

 As noted, SunTrust was ultimately unsuccessful in its deal-jump attempt.
 While its all-stock bid initially represented a premium of 17% over the First Union deal, that premium literally evaporated overnight, and SunTrust was unable to recoup the premium in spite of a hard fought proxy fight.
 SunTrust's bid was further challenged when the SEC changed its interpretation of Regulation M in connection with hostile transactions, therefore not allowing SunTrust to repurchase its own shares during the offer.
 The SEC determined that this regulation, which prevents a stock-for-stock acquirer from purchasing its own shares during the proxy solicitation period, applies equally to a hostile proponent of a stock-for-stock transaction such as SunTrust -- even if that transaction is not yet the subject of a merger agreement or exchange offer.
 As a result of this change in interpretation, SunTrust, like First Union, was precluded from repurchasing its own shares once it began mailing proxy cards soliciting shareholder votes against the First Union merger.
-50